Feminist economics: Economic pedagogy

 Feminist economists suggest that both the content and teaching style of economics courses would benefit from certain changes.
 Some recommend including experimental learning, laboratory sessions, individual research and more chances to "do economics."
 Some want more dialogue between instructors and students.
 Many feminist economists are urgently interested in how course content influences the demographic composition of future economists, suggesting that the "classroom climate" affects some students' perceptions of their own ability.

-The 2000s financial crisis
+2008 financial crisis

-Margunn Bjørnholt and Ailsa McKay argue that the financial crisis of 2007–08 and the response to it revealed a crisis of ideas in mainstream economics and within the economics profession, and call for a reshaping of both the economy, economic theory and the economics profession.
+Margunn Bjørnholt and Ailsa McKay argue that the 2008 financial crisis and the response to it revealed a crisis of ideas in mainstream economics and within the economics profession, and call for a reshaping of both the economy, economic theory and the economics profession.
 They argue that such a reshaping should include new advances within feminist economics that take as their starting point the socially responsible, sensible and accountable subject in creating an economy and economic theories that fully acknowledge care for each other as well as the planet.